bsramming/git-training-demo/README.md

 # Do you git it?
-A primer on git.
+A Primer on Git Version Control System.

 What better way to learn git then with a git repo containing all the training material?